 Our house continues to feel larger as our kids leave the nest for full-time employment (daughter) and college (middle and youngest).
 Our friends ask if we plan to move (most of our friends are in similar life stages).
-With the Denver-metro area housing market, we cannot afford to downsize without spending a lot more money in the neighborhoods we would love to move to someday.
+With the Denver-metro area housing market, we cannot afford to downsize without spending more money in the neighborhoods we love.
 So we found a way to recreate a few rooms so we can work and live in our house.
-And, that is the back story to how to create a corner home office.
+And, that is the back story on how to create a corner home office.

 With my husband’s boisterous conference calls, I found a way to create a corner home office.
 I surprised him with a corner office using an existing desk and a few furniture tweaks!

 Thankfully, when we purchased our home (fourteen years ago) we fell in love with the home’s layout because we could grow old(er) in the flexible, multiple level home.